14 Of The Best Day Trips From Sofia, Bulgaria

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-Sofia shouldn’t be absent on any Bulgaria itinerary, and while you are there, stay a few days longer and enjoy one of these day trips from Sofia, Bulgaria.
+Sofia, the capital of Bulgaria, should be on any Bulgaria itinerary, and while you are there, stay a few days longer and enjoy one of these day trips from Sofia city in Bulgaria.

 Amazing panorama of The Seven Rila Lakes, Rila Mountain